Are you planning a trip to Bogota? Let’s figure out where to stay in Bogotá for your trip!

 - Cons: This is the farthest neighborhood from the center of Bogotá .
 You’ll spend more time in transit from here to La Candelaria.

-- Best For: People wanting a smaller village feel (although the most historic part of Usaquén is surrounded by a lot of modern buildings) and out of the main touristy spots.
+- This is the Best Neighborhood in Bogota For: People wanting a smaller village feel (although the most historic part of Usaquén is surrounded by a lot of modern buildings) and out of the main touristy spots.
 Also good for families.

 What is My Top Area I’d Recommend for Where to Stay in Bogotá ?

 However, I know that that choice may not work for every traveler!
-Here is a breakdown of the best neighborhood for you, depending on your needs and wants!
+Here is a breakdown of the best neighborhoods in Bogota, depending on your needs and wants: